-Researchers study impact of head movement on fMRI dataFebruary 19th, 2014 in Neuroscience /
+Researchers study impact of head movement on fMRI dataFebruary 19, 2014 in Medicine & Health / Neuroscience

 Kessler Foundation researchers have shown that discarding data from subjects with multiple sclerosis (MS) who exhibit head movement during functional magnetic resonance imaging (fMRI) may bias sampling away from subjects with lower cognitive ability.
 The study was published in the January issue of Human Brain Mapping.
 (Wylie GR, Genova H, DeLuca J, Chiaravalloti N, Sumowski JF.
 Functional MRI movers and shakers: Does subject-movement cause sampling bias.)
 Glenn Wylie, DPhil, is associate director of Neuroscience in Neuropsychology & Neuroscience Research at Kessler Foundation.
 He is also associate director of the Neuroimaging Center at Kessler Foundation, and an associate professor at Rutgers - New Jersey Medical School.

 Because head movement during fMRI degrades data quality, data associated with severe movement is frequently discarded as a source of random error.
 Kessler Foundation scientists tested this assumption in 34 persons with MS by examining whether head movement was related to task difficulty and cognitive status.
 Cognitive status was assessed by combining performance on a working memory and processing speed task.